emilynakano/repo-provas/README.md

 }
 ```

+If email doesn't exists or password doesn't match the server will respond with a status 401.

-The server will respond with an object in this format:
+If everything is correct the server will respond with a status 200 and an object in this format:

 ```
 {